 How Can You Tell If Your RV Battery Is Bad?

 It may be very easy to tell that your RV batteries are failing.
-Signs such as lights being dim or vent fans running more slowly than they typically do can be nagging indications that your batteries need replacing.
+Signs such as lights being dim or vent fans running more slowly than usual can be nagging indications that your batteries need replacing.
+To check the condition of your RV batteries, use a multimeter to test the voltage of each battery.
+Using a hydrometer, you can also check the specific gravity of the electrolyte in flooded lead-acid batteries.

-Conduct either or both of these tests when the battery is fully charged and “at rest.”
-That means no power coming into the battery and no loads coming out.
+Conduct either or both of these tests when the battery is fully charged and “at rest” (that means no power coming into the battery and no loads coming out).

-• Professional Battery Tester
+- Professional Battery Tester

-• Compact hand held tester reads specific gravity of battery acid
+- Compact hand held tester reads specific gravity of battery acid

 How Long Should an RV Battery Last?

-AGM and Gel batteries tend to last a bit longer, often in the neighborhood of 6 years or more.
+- AGM and Gel batteries tend to last a bit longer, often in the neighborhood of 6 years or more.
 The Lifeline AGM batteries we had before we upgraded to lithium lasted us 7 years… and still had some life left in them.

 Can I Replace My RV Battery with a Lithium Battery?

-They may be designed to fit into a standard flooded lead acid battery’s space.
-Still, there are other components of your rig’s electrical system that are likely to require upgrading, such as the converter/charger, solar charge controller, and possibly other charging components.
+Although many lithium battery manufacturers advertise their batteries as “drop-in replacements,” that claim primarily refers only to the battery’s physical size.
+While they may be designed to fit into a standard flooded lead-acid battery’s space, other components of your rig’s electrical system are likely to require upgrading, such as the converter/charger, solar charge controller, and possibly other charging components.

 Have You Replaced Your RV Batteries as a DIY Project?